matloff/qeML/inst/Overfitting.md

 r(x) (a matrix quadratic form in x and the estimated covariance matrix of the vector of coefficients of the polynomial).

 I fit degrees 1 through 12.
-(Again, the save on computation, I used interaction terms only of degree 2.)
+(Again, to save on computation, I used interaction terms only of degree 2.)
 For cross-validated MAPE values, I used 20 random holdout sets of size 1000.
 Here is the output: